M-Hussain-cyb/Linux_Commands_Part_1-By_Muhammad_Hussain/Basics-of-linux-architecture.md

 ###############################################################################

-Input and Ouput in the Shell
+**Input and Ouput in the Shell**
-1. Standard Input:
-2. Standard Ouput:
-3. Standard Error:
+**1. Standard Input:** Information received by the Operating System via the Command-Line.
+**2. Standard Ouput:** Information returned by the Operating System via the Command-Line **3.
+Standard Error:** Error messages returned by Operating System through Shell.